Hurghada Excursions to Dendera

 These representations depict multiple aspects of the New Year’s festival.
 The staircase to the west of the offering hall, which the priests used to ascend to the roof, has ascending figures of the king and various priests with the shrine of the goddess carved on its right-hand wall.
 The stairway to the east has corresponding scenes of descending figures and was used for the procession’s return.

-A pair of parallel shrines are also on the roof’s eastern and western sides dedicated to Osiris.
+A pair of parallel shrines dedicated to Osiris are also on the eastern and western sides of the roof.
 They are concealed in a kind of mezzanine floor.
 Both of these sanctuaries have open courts, surrounded by a cavetto.
 Three doors lead into two succeeding chambers from the rear wall of the court.

 Dendera was considered one of Osiris’ many tombs, and the shrines, which have no link with Hathor, were used to celebrate his death and resurrection.
 His death may have been re-enacted at the sacred lake to the west of the temple.

-The roof of the hypostyle hall was reached by another flight of steps with various gods carved along its wall.
+Another flight of steps led to the roof of the hypostyle hall, which had various gods carved along its wall.
 Pious pilgrims who awaited signs and miracles from the goddess used this temple’s highest area in antiquity.
-There remain gaming boards cut into the stone blocks that helped these faithful pass the time during their vigils.
+Gaming boards cut into the stone blocks remain, which helped these faithful pass the time during their vigils.

 On the rear outside wall of the temple directly behind the sanctuary, beneath the two lion-headed waterspouts (there are also three more on each of its side walls) which drained rainwater from the roof, are scenes showing the massive figure of Cleopatra VII and her son by Julius Caesar, Caesarion, who became the great queen’s co-regent as Ptolemy XV.
 At the centre of the wall is the large False Door with a gigantic emblem of Hathor, diminished over the centuries by pilgrims who scraped at it to obtain a little of the sacred stone where they could come closest to Hathor herself.
 This is the location of the “hearing ear” shrine, which allowed the goddess to “hear” the prayers of common folk not otherwise allowed into the main temple.